Barry Hall: Personal life

 Hall met South African television personality, Lauren Brant, while filming I'm a Celebrity...Get Me Out of Here! in South Africa in 2015.
 The pair confirmed they were dating in November 2016.
-In May 2017 Brant and her partner Hall announced the birth of their baby boy, Miller Hall.
-The two secretly got married on 17 February 2021 (a week before Brant's birthday).
+In May 2017 Brant and Hall announced the birth of their baby boy, Miller Hall.
+The two secretly got married on 17 February 2021, a week before Brant's 32nd birthday.
 The pair have since had three more sons: Houston (born May 2019), Samson (born October 2021) and Clay (born July 2024).

 Prior to Laura, Barry married Sophie Raadschelder after dating for about a year in November 2011.
 They separated in early 2015.

 Hall's personal life has hit the media tabloids on several occasions, with his much publicised relationships with Kylie Stray and bikini model Tahli Greenwood.

-Hall's other interests include gardening and collecting fast cars, including vintage car and drag racing cars.
+Hall's other interests include gardening and collecting fast cars, including vintage cars and drag racing cars.

 Outside football

 Hall has been the centrepiece of advertising campaigns, including the "Barry Hall Hall" and "Excitement Machine Machine" 2006 television and internet campaign in Sydney by George Patterson Y&R for the Australian Football League which was a finalist at the Australian Interactive Media Industry Association and Melbourne Advertising & Design Club awards and also the "Barry Hall vs Broadford" 2007 advertisement by JWT Melbourne for Ford Australia pitting Barry Hall against his junior club (with cameos from Hall's nephew and aunt).

 In 2008 Hall appeared in a series of "Barry Hall Hall" ads; however, these were pulled from the air following the Brent Staker incident.

 In 2013, he joined Fox Footy as a boundary rider.

 In 2015, Hall appeared in the Australian version of I'm a Celebrity...Get Me Out of Here!.
 Another contestant on that show was Lauren Brant with whom he developed a relationship.
 The couple have three boys.
 He married Brant in February 2021.

 In 2018, Hall was immediately dismissed from radio station Triple M after making on-air remarks which were deemed unacceptable and inappropriate by station management.

 Hall participated on the third season of the Seven Network's reality quasi-military training television programme SAS Australia: Who Dares Wins, which premiered on 21 February 2022.

-In June 2025, Hall appeared in the music video for "Keith" by Australian band Playlunch.
+In June 2025, Hall appeared in the music video for "Keith" by Australian band Playlunch, portraying the song's titular bogan neighbour who becomes enraged any time someone uses the parking space outside his house..
+The song went on to win number 4 in 2025's triple j hottest 100.